edelgrace/edelgrace.me/content/blog/2018-05-04-book-blogger-hop-34.md

 <a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html"><br /> </a><a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html">Book Blogger Hop</a> is a weekly meme run by Coffee Addicted Writer.
 Every Friday, a question is posted for the book blog community to discuss.
 This week's question is&#8230;

 > Do you ever feel like you have emerged better for reading a book?

+There are times when I have felt like I had the potential to be better after reading a book.
+Very rarely does it actually come into fruition.
+One example is Karen Armstrong's, *Twelve Steps to a Compassionate Life*.
+I really liked that book for a while.
+I have a copy of it somewhere.
+I may have lent it out to my cousin (I now feel like I want it back).
+The book had some good insights but I failed to put them in practice.